 Event design and collaterals

-As challenging as it is sometimes to push visual storytelling beyond what’s expected and “safe” in the aerospace industry, we strive to expand those boundaries every year with our booth design at the SmallSat Conference.
-It's an ongoing experiment to exceed expectations and differentiate the Virgin Orbit brand - to stand out in a sea of business as usual.
+Every year, our team strives to expand storytelling at industry conferences by upgrading our booth design and employing technology such as virtual reality and animations.
+It's an ongoing experiment to exceed industry expectations and differentiate the Virgin Orbit brand from other aerospace companies - to stand out in a sea of business as usual.

 Virtual reality facility tour

 WEBSTORE and Apparel Program